-GREEN BAY – Veteran defensive back Tramon Williams is the Packers' nominee for the 2018 Art Rooney Sportsmanship Award.
+Veteran defensive back Tramon Williams is the Packers' nominee for the 2019 Art Rooney Sportsmanship Award.

 The award was created in 2014 in honor of the Pro Football Hall of Famer and late founding owner of the Pittsburgh Steelers, Art Rooney, Sr. It recognizes players who exemplify outstanding sportsmanship on the field, including fair play, respect for the game and opponents, and integrity in competition.

-He played eight seasons with the Packers, going to the Pro Bowl in 2010, before spending two years in Cleveland and one in Arizona prior to returning to Green Bay this season.
+He played eight seasons with the Packers, going to the Pro Bowl in 2010, before spending two years in Cleveland and one in Arizona prior to returning to Green Bay last season.

 Each team's players will submit a consensus vote of their choice for the winner, but a team cannot vote for its own player.
 The winner will be announced during the NFL Honors show on Saturday, Feb.
-2, on CBS, the night before Super Bowl LIII.
+1, on FOX, the night before Super Bowl LIV.
 The winner will receive a trophy and a $25,000 donation from the NFL Foundation to a charity of his choice.

 Previous Packers nominees for the award include safety Morgan Burnett and linebacker Julius Peppers.
 Former Packers defensive back Charles Woodson won the award as a member of the Oakland Raiders in 2015.